 Your Siberian husky drinks water.
 But in order to find out if your Siberian husky is drinking enough water, we need to know much water he needs to drink daily.
 The amount of water that a dog needs to drink daily depends on the dog’s age, activities, diet, breed, size, and weather.
 In general, an adult Siberian husky should drink daily one ounce of water per pound of body weight.
 About 28 ml of water per 0.45 kg of body weight per day.
 But this is not a rule of thumb.

 Siberian huskies drink plenty of water

 Active dogs need more water than dogs that are not so active.
 Siberian huskies are working dogs that have a lot of energy to burn.
 They need to stay hydrated before, during, and after the activities.
-If you have a Siberian husky, then you know that they have a lot of energy and you can walk or run with him for miles.
+If you have a Siberian husky, then you know that they have a lot of energy, and you can walk or run with him for miles.
 Don’t forget to take a bottle of water and a collapsible dog bowl with you on those long journeys.
 He will need to drink some water during the walk.
-This type of bowl is not a hassle, especially because its made of silicone and is foldable also.
-If you’re going hiking with your Siberian husky these types of bowls come in handy for water but for food too.
+This type of bowl is not a hassle, especially because it’s made of silicone and is foldable also.
+If you’re going hiking with your Siberian husky, these types of bowls come in handy for water and for food too.

 Do Siberian huskies drink a lot of water?

 As I mentioned before, Siberian huskies are active dogs.
 If you don’t own a Siberian husky but you’re thinking about adopting one, you need to know that Siberian huskies need to exercise a lot.
 You must be active if you want to keep your friend happy.
 All dogs need to exercise, but with working dogs, you’ll need to go an extra mile.
 Therefore, Siberian huskies drink more water because they are more active.

 Dry food makes your Siberian husky drink more water